Bakht Singh Visited the Assembly

 Bakht Singh was one of India's foremost evangelists, preachers and planters of indigenous churches along the lines of New Testament simplicity throughout the 20th century.
 It is said that in India alone more than 10,000 local churches came into being through Bakht Singh's ministry.
 He began traveling and speaking worldwide in 1946.
 Olivet House (later renamed Westmoreland Chapel) was one of his stops.

-G. V. Matthai was always in charge of Bakht Singh's west coast speaking schedule during his yearly visits to the Indian churches in the Southern California.
+G. V. Matthai was always in charge of Bakht Singh's West Coast speaking schedule during his yearly visits to the Indian churches in the Southern California.
 We met G. V. and his wife Mariamma after Bakht Singh's last visit to Westmoreland in 1969.
-George invited us to a Bakht Singh meeting in their home with local Indian believers.
+George invited us to a Bakht Singh meeting in the Matthai's home with local Indian believers.
 I'll never forget helping to make real Indian curry to feed a crowd in Mariamma's little kitchen.
-Hot?
+Spicy?
 Oh, yes!

 In the early 1990's, after we left the Geftakys ministry, Steve and I got together again with the Matthai's.
 G. V. had attended Biola when George was there, and they knew each other fairly well.
 We wanted to find out what the Matthai's thought about George.

 As it turned out, they were not big fans.
 They recounted a very significant and telling event that happened in the early 1970's a couple of years after Bakht Singh's last visit to Westmoreland Chapel.